mschappert/basegis/README.md

 # Welcome to basegis
-The goal is to provide a resource for learning how to practically use Docker, and python workflows for people with exisitng GIS knowledge but are new to implementing Docker, VS Code, GIS in python.
+The goal is to provide a resource for learning how to practically use Docker, and python workflows for people with existing GIS knowledge but are new to implementing Docker, VS Code, GIS in python.
+This is by no means and exhaustive tutorial, but a way to get up and running.

-This Docker container contains the basic packages needed for GIS as well as setting up parallel processing, shortening the time, and managing hardware resouces for large data processing.
+The Docker container provided contains the basic packages needed for GIS as well as setting up parallel processing, shortening the time, and managing hardware resources for large data processing.

+NOTE:
-NOTE* This is written for Windows users and may not be the same for MacOS NOTE* Docker Image is about 7 Gb, so make sure you have enough disk space!
+* This is written for Windows users and may not be the same for MacOS
+* Docker Image is about 7 Gb, so make sure you have enough disk space!

 # Checklist